Found (2012 film): Censorship

+Found was banned in Australia by the Australian Classification Board for "prolonged and detailed depictions of sexualised violence."

+The film was later released on DVD with an R18+ rating after two minutes were cut.

+The United Kingdom DVD release has 98 second' cut.

+So far, only the US “Unrated” DVD and Blu-Ray release and the Austrian “Limited Uncut Collector’s Edition” containing both DVD and Blu-ray are uncut.

 Reception

 The film received mixed to positive reviews.
-Patrick Dolan of Rue Morgue wrote that "[a]lthough this coming-of-age tale starts off as a morbid love letter to horror's past (like a 1990s version of Joe Dante’s Matinee), it cleverly turns into an honest-to-goodness horror film part-way through and unleashes some serious scares."
+Patrick Dolan of Rue Morgue wrote that "[a]lthough this coming-of-age tale starts as a morbid love letter to horror's past (like a 1990s version of Joe Dante’s Matinee), it cleverly turns into an honest-to-goodness horror film part-way through and unleashes some serious scares."
 Bloody Disgusting also praised the film, which they felt made the most of its low budget and "impresses on a variety of levels".